-Effective April 15, 2007, when an employee from a non-Driver classification transfers into the Driver classification by exercising job bid rights under Article 16, their seniority date within the Driver classification shall be their date of entry into the Driver classification, but only for purposes of job bids (Article 16), job bumps (Article 17), overtime scheduling (Article 14, Section 4), and vacation requests (Article 21, Section 3).
+Effective April 15, 2007, when a Team Member from a non-Driver classification transfers into the Driver classification by exercising job bid rights under Article 16, their seniority date within the Driver classification shall be their date of entry into the Driver classification, but only for purposes of job bids (Article 16), job bumps (Article 17), overtime scheduling (Article 14, Section 4), and vacation requests (Article 21, Section 3).
 When more than one non-driver transfers into the driver classification on the same day, their seniority shall be determined in accordance with Article 10, Section 2 of this CBA.
-Effective April 15, 2007, when an employee from the Driver classification transfers into a non-Driver classification by exercising job bid rights under Article 16, they shall be given a new seniority date among all of the non-Driver classifications.
+Effective April 15, 2007, when a Team Member from the Driver classification transfers into a non-Driver classification by exercising job bid rights under Article 16, they shall be given a new seniority date among all of the non-Driver classifications.
+This will be their date of entry into the non-Driver classifications, but only for purposes of job bids (Article 14, Section 4), and vacation requests (Article 16, they shall be given a new seniority date among all of the non-Driver classifications.
 This will be their date of entry into the non-Driver classifications, but only for purposes of job bids (Article 16), job bumps (Article 17), overtime scheduling (Article 14, Section 4), and vacation requests (Article 21, Section 3).
-When more than one Driver classifications.
-This will be their date of entry into the non-Driver classifications, but only for purposes of job bids (Article 16), job bumps (Article 17), overtime scheduling (Article 14, Section 4), and vacation requests (Article 21, Section 3).
 When more than one Driver transfers into a non-Driver classification on the same day, their seniority shall be determined in accordance with Article 10, Section 2.
-Employees will only be given one seniority date for each Department.
+Team Members will only be given one seniority date for each Department.
 Example: Steve transfers into the transportation department, he will have his warehouse seniority date and his new transportation seniority date, later on, when Steve decides to transfer back into the warehouse, he will already have his warehouse seniority date.